This post may contain affiliate links. Check out our disclosure for more information.

 It’s your job to negotiate and try to get as high a price as possible while still making them happy and closing the sale.

-To do this, it can help to figure out what the lowest price is that you’ll accept.
+To do this, understand the approximate value of your rig, current market trends, and decide what the lower price is that you’ll accept.

 How low is too low?
 When are you in “it’s a deal” territory?
 This can serve as your north star while negotiating with potential buyers.